IBM/telco-network-cloud-drivers/content/user-guides/administration/security/manage-roles.md

 To complete this guide you will need:

-- An existing installation of the Telco Network Cloud Orchestration (TNCO)
+- An existing installation of the Telco Network Cloud Orchestration (TNC-O)
-- An understanding of how to [configure TNCO using the Vault UI](/user-guides/administration/configuration/configuring-lm)
+- An understanding of how to [configure TNC-O using the Vault UI](/user-guides/administration/configuration/configuring-lm)
-- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) client with access to the Kubernetes cluster TNCO is installed on
+- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) client with access to the Kubernetes cluster TNC-O is installed on

 # Find Role Configuration

-1. Login to the Vault UI for your TNCO system and navigate to the secrets engine named `lm`
+1. Login to the Vault UI for your TNC-O system and navigate to the secrets engine named `lm`

 2. Navigate to the secret named `ishtar`